MEETING MINUTES: CCDL General Meeting

 CALL TO ORDER

-General Meeting of Connecticut Citizens Defense League was held on December 12, 2017 at Elks Lodge 44 Maynard Street, Middletown CT.
-The meeting began at 7:00 PM and was presided over by Scott Wilson, with Cheryl Lemos as secretary.
+General Meeting of Connecticut Citizens Defense League was held on October 09, 2018 at Elks Lodge 44 Maynard Street, Middletown CT.
+The meeting began at 7:05 PM and was presided over by Scott Wilson, with Cheryl Lemos as secretary (in absentia).
 The meeting opened with the National Anthem and the Pledge of Allegiance.

 President’s Report – Scott Wilson

 -Helped craft alerts and communications with legislators

 Vice-President’s Report – Chris Lemos

 Treasurer’s Report – Robert Starr

 - People’s Bank Balance (Litigation) = $ 86,317